kilpkonn/msc-thesis/main.typ

 In this section we highlight some limitations of our evaluation.
 We point out that "holes filled" is too permissive metric and "syntactic matches" is too strict.
 Ideally we want something in between, but we don't have a way to measure it.
-#todo("Something about usability? feels kind of duplication tho")

 ==== Resynthesis
 Metric "holes filled" does not reflect the usability of the tool very well.
-This would be useful metric if we would use it as a proof search as when searching for proofs we often care that the proposition can be proved rather than which of the possible proofs it generated.
+This would be useful metric if we would use it as a proof search.
+When searching for proofs we often care that the proposition can be proved rather than which of the possible proofs it generated.
-In case of regular programs that also have side effects we only care about suggestions that are semantically correct.
+This is not the case for regular programs with side effects.
+For them we only care about terms that are semantically correct e.g. do what the progeam is supposed to do.
-Other suggestions can be considered as a noise as they produce programs that no-one asked for.
+Other terms can be considered as a noise as they are programs that no-one asked for.

-Syntactic matches (equality) is a misleading metric as we really care about semantic equality of programs.
+Syntactic matches (equality) is too strict  metric as we actually care about semantic equality of programs.
-The metric may depend more on the style of the program than the formatting than on the real capabilities of the tool.
+The metric may depend more on the style of the program and the formatting than on the real capabilities of the tool.
 Syntactic matches also suffers from squashing multiple terms to `Many` option as the new holes produced by _Many_ are obviously not what was written by user.

-Instead of average time and amount of suggestions per term search we should measure the worst case performance.
+Average time and number of terms per hole are significantly affected by few categories that some may consider outliers.
+We have decided to not filter them out to also show that our tool is a poor fit for some types of programs.

+Average execution can also be critizised of being irrelavant.
 Having the IDE freeze for a second once in a while is not acceptable even if at other times the algorithm is very fast.
+To also consider the worst case performace we have decided to also measure latency.

 ==== Usability
 This sections is based on a personal experience of the author and may therefore not reflect the average user very well.